-Clicking Show Contract component a Dialog box with the Template Ricardian Contract created by the IPR Authoring Tool appears.
-Figure 5-4 depicts a three-party template Ricardian Contract.
+Clicking View Contract component a Dialog box with the Template Ricardian Contract created by the IPR Authoring Tool appears.
+Within component the user can communicate through video and chat with the involved partners.
+The Figure 5-4 depicts a multi-party template Ricardian Contract.